AvaProtocol/oak.js/README.md

 The build command will generate distribution files under `packages/api-augment/build`.

 ## Publishing the Packages

-The release creation and publish is completely handled by Github Actions.
-1. In order to trigger a version update, you need to run `npm run changeset` locally to generate a mark file.
-The script will create a .md file under .changeset like this PR, https://github.com/OAK-Foundation/oak.js/commit/c35050eb16bb73251fb05dd9010ab577f2adf5d6.
+The release creation and publishing process is managed by GitHub Actions.
+It's important to note that package versions don't need to be consistent across all packages.
+For example, if changes are made to the `api-augment` library, there's no requirement to bump the version of the `types` library as well.

+To publish packages, please follow the steps outlined below:

+1. **Generate Changeset Marking File:**
+   To initiate a version update, start by running the command `npm run changeset` locally.
+This action will create a marking file in the `./changeset` directory.
+An example of such a change can be found in this PR: [example PR link](https://github.com/OAK-Foundation/oak.js/commit/c35050eb16bb73251fb05dd9010ab577f2adf5d6).

+2. **Automated Package Version Update:**
-2. Once the above PR is merged to main, an Action will be triggered by that mark file to create a PR to update all package versions automatically, as seen in this PR, https://github.com/OAK-Foundation/oak.js/pull/42.
-If you need to stack more changes on to the same version, just re-run step 1 to create another mark file and merge it to the main branch.
+   After the aforementioned PR is merged into the `main` branch, a GitHub Action will be triggered by the created marking file.
+This action will automatically generate a new PR, updating the versions of all packages simultaneously.
+You can observe this process in action with this PR: [example PR link](https://github.com/OAK-Foundation/oak.js/pull/42).
+Should you need to add additional changes to the same version, simply repeat step 1 to create another marking file and merge it into the `main` branch.
+The original PR associated with the `main` branch will be updated automatically.
+Furthermore, a corresponding **git tag** will be generated for each package as part of this process.

+3. **Testing with Dev Version:**
-3. If things look good, merge the above PR created by changeset, and run the **Publish dev version** workflow manually to publish an NPM package version with `dev` tag for testing.
+   If everything appears satisfactory, proceed to merge the above-mentioned PR.
+Following the successful merge, manually trigger the **Publish dev version** workflow.
+This will lead to the publishing of an NPM package version with the `dev` tag, facilitating thorough testing.

+4. **Updating to Latest Tag:**
-4. If testing goes well, run the **Update dev tag to latest** workflow manually to update the npm tag of `dev` to `latest`.
+   Once confident with the outcome of the dev testing phase, manually initiate the **Update dev tag to latest** workflow.
+This workflow will update the npm tag from `dev` to `latest`, signifying the readiness of the package for broader use.

 You should receive an email from `support@npmjs.com` if the package is successfully published.